Capillary/ecom-api-document/source/includes/_pricelist.md

 Parameter | Type | Description
 --------- | ---- | -----------
-sku | string |	SKU of the product of a specific location for which you want to update stock and price variantsku | string |	The variant SKU of the current item Qty | int | The quantity of the item for which you want to update the price MRP | float | Retail price of the item
+sku* | string |	SKU of the product of a specific location for which you want to update stock and price variantsku | string |	The variant SKU of the current item Qty* | int | The quantity of the item for which you want to update the price MRP* | float | Retail price of the item
 WebPrice | float | Selling price of the item TokenPrice | float | Minimum amount required for the customer to reserve the item and purchase later on

+<aside class="notice"> All parameters marked by * are mandatory. </aside>